-The Shrewsbury and Telford Hospital NHS Trust aims to deliver healthcare services that are equitable to all users.
-The services delivered should be appropriate to everyone's needs regardless of age, disability, gender re-assignment, marriage and civil partnership, pregnancy and maternity, race including nationality and ethnicity, religion or belief, sex or sexual orientation.
+The Shrewsbury and Telford Hospital NHS Trust aims to deliver healthcare services that are fair to all users.
+The services delivered should be appropriate to everyone’s needs regardless of age, disability, gender re-assignment, marriage and civil partnership, pregnancy and maternity, race including nationality and ethnicity, religion or belief, sex or sexual orientation.

 The Trust aims to ensure: